Amin-mashari/Docker-Installation-Methods/README.md

 ## how we can install it?
-In this project, various methods of installing Docker have been explained, including the use of <a href="https://shecan.ir/">shecan</a> DNS for our dear fellow countrymen to avoid any installation issues.
+In this project, various methods of installing Docker have been explained, including the use of Shecan DNS to avoid any installation issues for our fellow countrymen.

-I hope this project is useful for you
+I hope this project is useful for you.

 ### Table of Contents